ghga-de/nf-aceseq/README.md

 If there is no control, **automatically** nocontrol workflow will be switched on.
 In order to use nocontrol workflow, sex must be defined in metadata.

 Nocontrol behaviour of this workflow uses a fake control.
-In order to use this functionality, --runWithFakeControl must be true --fake_control and --fake_control_prefix must be defined.
+In order to use this functionality, --fake_control and --fake_control_prefix must be defined.

+As an important note: running with Fake Control (or no control mode) cannot be executed in the same time with normal run mode (without fake control replacement)

 - Running only for Quality Control